akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "This girl?"

 “She *saw* him.”
 He picked up his meat and pointed.
 "In the hall—before any of this.
-She looked at him—just for a moment—and didn't look away.
-I was watching."
+The girl did look at him—just for a moment—and didn't look away.
+I was watching them."

 The Queen absorbed this.